7RU7H/Archive/Windows/Active-Directory/Active-Directory-Defined.md

 ## AD Defined:

 Active Directory or Active Directory Directory Services(ADDS) is a directory service for Windows Domain Networks.
 Microsoft scalable centralised IT management, authentication and authorization framework.
-An Active Directory netowkr is a foresst of domains that hold a collection of servers and machines.
-Location, security and many other aspect make up a rational for a sepcific architecture of forests, trees, domains and the organisation units are each are connected.
+An Active Directory network a domain that hold a collection of servers and machines.
+Location, security and many other aspects make up a rational for a specific architecture of forests, trees, domains and the organisation units are each connected and how they are allowed to interact.

 AD Components:
-1. Domain Controllers
+1. Domain Controllers - Windows 2000-20* server with ADDS installed
 1. Forests, Trees, Domains
+2. Organisation Units - System folders containers to store and group objects.
+Each AD Object has attributes.
+	1. Users
-1. Users + Groups
+	1. Groups
+	2. Workstations and Servers that are domain-joined
 1. Trusts
-1. Policies
+2. Policies
-1. Domain Services
+3. Domain Services

 ## Domain Controller(DC)

-A Windows Server that has Active Directory Domain Service(AD DS) installed and is the domain controller for the forest.
+A Windows Server that has Active Directory Domain Service(ADDS) installed and is the domain controller for the forest.
 AD-Forest will sometimes have multiple DCs for redundancy of data and services, each having the same replicated AD data.
 A DC purpose:
 1. Stores all relevant information including AD DS data store for the Forest
+2. Enforce rules governing object within an Windows domain
-1. Handles all key authenication, authorization services and all core and native management services.
+3. Handles all key authenication, authorization services and all core and native management services.
-1. Replicates updates from other domain contollers in the forsest
+4. Replicates updates from other domain contollers in the forest
-1. Allow admin access to manage domain resources
+5. Allow admin access to manage domain resources

+A Primary domain controller emulator is one of the five operations master roles or [FSMO roles](https://docs.microsoft.com/en-GB/troubleshoot/windows-server/identity/fsmo-roles) performed by domain controllers.
+Technically speaking, the property is called `PdcRoleOwner` and the domain controller with this property will always have the most updated information about user login and authentication.

-DC data organisaiton:
+DC data organisation:
 All data is stored either direct at the Forest level or inside an Organisational Unit(OU)

 ## Active Directory Domain Service (AD DS) Date Store